Isle of the Snake People: Production

 Isle of the Snake People is one of four low-budget Mexican horror films Karloff made in a package deal with Mexican producer Luis Enrique Vergara, the others being The Incredible Invasion, Fear Chamber, and House of Evil.
 With Karloff signed, Vergara obtained financing for the four films from Columbia Pictures, which would then distribute them.
 Karloff received $100,000 per film.
 Karloff initially rejected the scripts for all of the films, but agreed to them after they were rewritten by Jack Hill.

 Filming was planned to take place in Mexico, but Karloff's emphysema prevented him from working at that altitude.
-Karloff's scenes in all four films were directed by Jack Hill at the Dored Studios in Los Angeles in the spring of 1968.
+Karloff's scenes in all four films were directed by Jack Hill at the Dorad Studios in Los Angeles in the spring of 1968.
 Between shots, Karloff rested in a wheelchair.
-The films were then completed in Mexico at Studios America Mexico.
-Some additional scenes involving the van Molder character (in Snake People) were filmed using a Karloff stand-in named Jerry Petty.
+The films were then completed in Mexico at Studios America Mexico by Juan Ibáñez.
+Some additional scenes involving the van Molder character were filmed using a Karloff stand-in named Jerry Petty.
 Due to the unexpected death of Vergara, the release of the film was held up to determine ownership rights of inheritance under Mexican law.
 All four films in the package deal were released well after Karloff's death in 1969.